 Periodontal (gum) disease is one of the most common oral health issues among US adults.
-Some studies indicate that as much as 80% of adults over 30 suffer from gingivitis, mild gum disease, or periodontitis, more advanced gum disease.
+Some studies indicate that as many as 80% of adults over 30 suffer from gingivitis, mild gum disease, or periodontitis, more advanced gum disease.
 We screen for this common oral health concern at every dental checkup and work with patients to prevent periodontal disease.
 If we’re unable to prevent this oral health condition, we can also partner with patients to fully renew oral health.
-Call our team to find out more about gum disease and potential periodontal therapy options.
+Call our team to find out more about gum disease and potential options for periodontal therapy in Parker, CO.